tomtyiu/ai-ds-ml-coder/experimental/README.md

 ### Train a Machine Learning Model:

-Enter a model type (e.g., random_forest, mistral, etc.) and specify the target column of the dataset.
+Enter a model type (e.g., random_forest, XGBoost, etc.) and specify the target column of the dataset.
 Click "Train Model," and the assistant will generate Python code that can be used to train the specified model.
 Hyperparameter Tuning: